How to Host A Virtual Event For Your Community

 If you’re hosting an event of any kind, it’s crucial to be marketing it within your community.
 It’s worth noting that many of your community members could also be part of other communities.
 So it’s time to make yourself stand out.
 Make sure you talk about the event coming up, and consider adding in some sort of perk or free printable that could be an enticing reason for your members to sign up.

-Make sure you take to your communities social media account, post it within your group forum, and make it known.
+Make sure you take it to your community’s social media account, post it within your group forum, and make it known.
 If it’s an extra purchase within the community – make sure you align with the cost that your audience would expect from you.
 What’s better, give them a discount and make sure you post about it and make sure your audience is exposed to it at least 10 times.
 After all, most people have to see an ad a minimum of 7 times before they actually are comfortable with considering a purchase.

 5. Build out a project plan for your team